bhill298/avl-interval-tree/README.md

 required.

 ### AVL Tree
 An AVL tree is a form of self-balancing binary search tree.
-It can efficiently store and query sortable values (e.g. integers or strings).
+It can efficiently store and query sortable keys (e.g. integers or strings).
+This AVL tree implementation is key-only, but values attached to each node can be added easily if desired.
+The interval tree implementation adds values for example.
 #### Example
 ```python
 from avl_tree import AvlTree